02 May Kuelap & Gocta Falls, Northern Peru

 Gocta Andes Lodge or Gocta Cabins; both of which have incredible views to the falls.

-Rangra Wasi near Leymebamba is brand new lodge has been built into the side of a hill with stunning views across the valley.
+Rangra Wasi near Leymebamba is brand new lodge built into the side of a hill with stunning views across the valley.

 Rangra Wasi is likely the most comfortable property in the region it is a beautiful property.